ztguang/libusb-usbip-bulktransfer/README.md

 lsusb
 ```

-Each usb devices has 1 or more endpoint addresses (specified by the **printdevs()** function in **test_libusb.c**).
+Each usb devices has 1 or more endpoint addresses (specified by the *printdevs()* function in *test_libusb.c*).
 Picking the correct endpoint is done through trial and error, as far as we are aware...
-See below documentation on how to use the **libusb_bulk_transfer** function to send and receive raw data synchronously via usb.
+See below documentation on how to use the *libusb_bulk_transfer* function to send and receive raw data synchronously via usb.

-NOTE: write error may occur if you have already written to the device.
+**NOTE**: write error may occur if you have already written to the device.
 Try remove and re-inserting usb to fix.
 usbip is required; can be found in the package manager

 ## References